rstats-wtf/wtf-2020-rsc/README.md

 ## Pre-work

 Please do the requested Git/GitHub prep in advance!
-Go [here](http://happygitwithr.com/workshops.html#pre-workshop-set-up) for details.
+Go [here](https://happygitwithr.com/workshops.html#pre-workshop-set-up) for details.

 ## Schedule

+*Note: this has been initialized with 2019 content and will be under gradual revision as rstudio::conf 2020 approaches.*

 ### Monday